Integrating AI for Human-Centric Breast Cancer Diagnostics: A Multi-Scale and Multi-View Swin Transformer Framework: Experimental Result

 \subsection{Results}

 The model is trained using a binary cross-entropy with a label smoothing loss function.
-This loss function helps improve model generalization by penalizing the model less severely on hard examples, effectively smoothing the decision boundary.
+This loss function helps improve model generalization by penalizing the model less severely on complex examples and smoothing the decision boundary.
 We used AdamW optimizer, chosen for its ability to combine the benefits of Adam optimization and weight decay regularization, making it particularly suited for this kind of complex model training.
 Validation is conducted in parallel with training using a separate subset of the data.
-This approach allows for continuous monitoring of the model's performance and generalization capabilities, ensuring robustness before deployment.
-Metrics such as accuracy, sensitivity, specificity, and the area under the ROC curve (AUC) are computed to provide comprehensive insights into the model's performance across various thresholds and conditions.
+This approach allows continuous monitoring of the model's performance and generalization capabilities, ensuring robustness before deployment.
+To evaluate model performance across varying thresholds and conditions comprehensively, we report standard classification metrics, including accuracy, sensitivity, specificity, and the area under the ROC curve (AUC).
 Table~\ref{Table1} illustrates the results obtained from Swin-based back-ends.
-These results compare two different fusion mechanisms and the performance of the model with missing views.
+These results compare two fusion mechanisms and the model's performance with missing views.
 As can be observed, max-pooling fusion seems to be slightly better than the alternative fusion scenarios.
-This is an interesting observation showing complex fusion is not required, which can contribute to the strength of the feature extraction pipeline.
-At the same time, it is observed that the performance degradation due to missing views is quite negligible, illustrating the robustness of the proposed pipeline.
-Finally, Table~\ref{table:tsota} illustrates comparison results with recent state-of-the-art~\cite{sarker2024mv, dos2024deep, quintana2023exploiting} further corroborating superiority of the proposed $\FM$ framework.
+This is an interesting observation, showing that complex fusion is not required, which can contribute to the strength of the feature extraction pipeline.
+At the same time, it is observed that the performance degradation resulting from missing views is quite negligible, illustrating the robustness of the proposed pipeline.
+Finally, Table~\ref{table:tsota} illustrates the comparison results with recent state-of-the-art~\cite{sarker2024mv, dos2024deep, quintana2023exploiting} further corroborating the superiority of the proposed $\FM$ framework.